 Email marketing can be a complicated endeavor—and making sure your messages clear your outgoing server and land in your customers’ Gmail, AOL, or Yahoo inboxes shouldn’t be a daily concern.
 Taking advantage of a free SMTP relay with a Mailgun email account can spare you the worry—while saving you time and money.

 Get Started with Free Open SMTP Relay

-Try out our free plan and integrate SMTP services with your app in minutes to increase your email delivery rates.
+Try out Mailgun and integrate SMTP services with your app in minutes to increase your email delivery rates.